 As part of a scheme to promote paperless working and maximise efficiency, the Committee is encouraging written submissions for this inquiry to be sent by email to firstname.lastname@example.org and marked 'Clinical Trials'.

-The Committee invites written submissions on these issues by noon on Friday 22 February 2013.
+The Committee invites written submissions on these issues by midday on Friday 22 February 2013.

 Each submission should: